wso2/docs-choreo-dev/en/docs/third-party-services/third-party-services.md

-# Integrate and Manage Third Party Services
+# Integrate and Manage Third-Party Services

 ## Overview

 Third-party services are external applications, platforms, or APIs that integrate with your primary system to enhance its functionality, extend its capabilities, or provide specialized features.
-These services are developed and maintained by separate entities, offering expertise in specific domains that may not be core to your main application.
+These services, developed and maintained by separate entities, offer expertise in specific domains that may not be core to your main application.

-Choreo allows you to connect to external services, such as APIs, applications, and other resources, to integrate them with your applications.
-This enables you to leverage the functionality and data of these external systems within your Service.

-In order to connect to a third-party service, you need to register it with Choreo.
-The registered services will be discoverable via the Internal Marketplace, which will allow you to search, browse, and select the services you want to integrate with your services.
+Choreo enables seamless integration with external services, such as APIs, applications, and other resources, allowing you to leverage their functionality and data within your own applications.
+To connect to a third-party service, you must first register it with Choreo.
+Once registered, these services become discoverable via the Internal Marketplace, where you can search, browse, and select the services you want to integrate with your components.

-The required third party service can be consumed via a Connection.
+Third-party services are consumed through Connections, which provide a standardized way to interact with external resources.

-## Register a Third Party Service
+## Register a Third-Party Service

-A third party service can be registered at,
+You can register a third-party service at two levels:

-1. the Organization level : Use this option if you want to share the service across all the projects in the organization.
+1. Organization level: This option allows you to share the service across all projects in the organization.
-2. the Project level : Use this option if you want to restrict the service usage for components of a specific project.
+2. Project level: This option restricts the service usage to components within a specific project.

-Following service types are supported:
+Choreo supports the following service types:

 - REST APIs
 - GraphQL APIs